apache/mxnet/docs/api/python/model.md

-# MXNet Python Model API
+# Model API

 The model API provides a simplified way to train neural networks using common best practices.
-It's a thin wrapper built on top of the [ndarray](ndarray.md) and [symbolic](symbol.md) modules that makes neural network training easy.
+It's a thin wrapper built on top of the [ndarray](ndarray.md) and [symbolic](symbol.md) modules that make neural network training easy.

 Topics: